Ricco Diack

-Ricco Diack (born 7 May 2005) is a Scottish professional footballer who plays as a striker for Scottish League One club Kelty Hearts on loan from Scottish Championship club Partick Thistle.
+Ricco Diack (born 7 May 2005) is a Scottish professional footballer who plays as a striker for Scottish League One club Ross County on loan from Partick Thistle.

 Career

 Partick Thistle

 Diack made his Partick Thistle debut coming off the bench in a Scottish Championship game against Hamilton Academical in January 2023.

 Diack signed a two-year deal as a modern apprentice with Thistle in July 2023.

 Diack made his first professional start in a Scottish Championship game against Airdrieonians, also scoring his first professional goal after just seven minutes, in a 2–1 home victory.
 Following this performance, Diack was named in the SPFL team of the week.

 Diack scored once again, scoring the equaliser in a 1–1 away draw with Greenock Morton.
 Diack scored his third goal of the season in a 4–0 home victory over Airdrie.

 Diack scored his first goal of the 2024–25 season in a 6–0 away win over Edinburgh City FC in the Scottish League Cup.

 Diack was involved in a referee admin error during the final game of the Scottish League Cup group stages in a 0–0 draw away to Motherwell, in which Thistle manager Kris Doolan attempted to substitute the striker on, but was denied the substitution, due to an admin error in which the matchday referee had accidentally cropped Diack's name out of Thistle's matchday squad, meaning he was not eligible to play, despite the club submitting his name.
 This incident became a source of controversy in the media over officials handling of confirming matchday squads.

+After returning to Thistle from his loan at Kelty, Diack scored his first goal for Thistle in 2026 in a 3–1 win over Montrose in the Scottish Cup.